 April 2, 2018

 Get Out, Black Panther, 12 Years a Slave, Lemonade – all widely acclaimed productions that do more than entertain.
-Each of them, in unique ways, depicts narratives of the effects of the transatlantic slave trade.
+Each, in a unique way, depicts narratives of the effects of the transatlantic slave trade.

-“In all these, you see the desire to reconnect with the ancestry,” explained Eli Tetteh, lecturer at Ashesi.
+“In all these, you see the desire to reconnect with the ancestry,” explained Ashesi Lecturer Eli Tetteh.
 “They depict the struggle as a continuous journey and trajectory as African people have experienced right from the continent to the diaspora.”

-In his lecture, Remember Slavery: Triumph and Struggles for Freedom and Equality, Eli Tetteh provided a broad analysis on 21st century pieces of pop culture.
+In his lecture Remember Slavery: Triumph and Struggles for Freedom and Equality, Eli Tetteh provided a broad analysis on 21st century examples of pop culture.

 “There’s an intertwining of the diasporas’ narrative, African American and African at the same time,” he said.
 “Can we overcome our difference and unite as a black diaspora?
 There’s a lot to be explored: as to what costs to liberation are there for us.
 It is worth us asking ourselves: do we value our culture, do we value our heritage and are we making efforts to bridge the gaps that lie between the various facets of the diaspora?
 There are still deep wounds to be overcome and they become more apparent as pop culture keeps revisiting these themes in so many different ways.”